kpq/chartsnthings/_posts/2014-02-15-nyt-4th-down-bot-goes-back-in-the-box.md

 	<img src="{{site.baseurl}}/post-assets/{{page.slug}}/touchdown.png">
 </div>

-By the end of the season, it had more than 10,000 Twitter followers – in the process, winning two bets with Marc Lavalee (original bet was 5,000 followers and then a double-or-nothing), who is now obligated to buy a beer for "every man, woman and child" in the NYT newsroom.
-It also caught the attention of various [famous economists](https://twitter.com/R_Thaler/status/430103904278167552) and [CEOs of Twitter](https://twitter.com/dickc/status/430125767867891712).
+By the end of the season, it had more than 10,000 Twitter followers and caught the attention of various [famous economists](https://twitter.com/R_Thaler/status/430103904278167552) and [CEOs of Twitter](https://twitter.com/dickc/status/430125767867891712).

 Still, it's certainly not perfect.
 Here are some things that are wrong with it: